cshapiro-1/dbt_bestpractices/training/README.md

 2. Connect your dbt Cloud to Snowflake.
 Follow the [Connecting To Snowflake](Connecting_To_Snowflake.md) instructions.

-3. Confirm your access to the Snowflake DB 'AdventureWorks_DB'
+*3. Confirm your access to the Snowflake DB 'AdventureWorks_DB'*

 4. In your dbt_cloud account, create a new project called 'testing_dbt'.
 When asked about a repo, connect to the blank repo identified in the required tools.
 This will activate the project and allow you to access the development IDE.
 Once you are in the development IDE, select 'Initialize Project', which will add the neccesary dbt_ files to your repo.